connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

 ```
 During the colonial era, Great Britain implemented both rule of law and practices that went against democracy.
 Influences from this era include:
  - **Authoritarian rule** --- Britain ruled by implementing chiefs that govern with Britain's economic goals in mind.
 Britain increased the Authority of the chiefs, making them only accountable to the British.
  - **The interventionist state** --- The colonialists trained chiefs to run the country in order to reach economic goals.
-The people learned to just listen to the govern 你的生日
+The people learned to just listen to the government .
+ - **Individualism** --- Capitalism and western political emphasizes the i

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzNjk4Mjc1NSwxNTk2NzIwNTE3LC0yMj
-YyMjIwODddfQ==
+eyJoaXN0b3J5IjpbNTQ3NDExNjA3LDE1OTY3MjA1MTcsLTIyNj
+IyMjA4N119
 -->